Also known as: 180 squat, 180 jump squat, half-turn squat, rotational squat, turning squat

 What is 180 Degree Squat?

-The 180 Degree Squat is an explosive bodyweight squat variation that includes a controlled 180-degree rotation and upward drive.
+The 180 Degree Squat is an explosive bodyweight squat variation that adds a 180-degree turn on the ascent.
 It primarily targets the quadriceps, hamstrings and glutes.
-This is a hard-level movement requiring descent control, core stability and hip mobility before attempting full reps.
+Difficulty: hard - requires controlled descents, a neutral spine, braced core and engaged glutes to reduce injury risk.

 How to Do 180 Degree Squat